DynaDojo/dynadojo/README.md

 ## Examples
-### Example 1: Comparing DNN activations on LDSs
+### Example 1: Comparing DNN activations on LDS

 Nonlinearity is a hallmark of modern deep learning; however, there are some exceptional tasks where linear models actually outperform nonlinear neural networks.
-In this example, we explore this phenomena through linear dynamical systems (LDSs) and deep neural networks (DNNs).
+In this example, we explore this phenomena through linear dynamical systems (LDS) and deep neural networks (DNNs).

 To start, let's create some LDS data using one of DynaDojo's off-the-shelf `LDSSystem`.